keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### Aurora Key Details
 - In case of an infrastructure failure, Aurora performs an automatic failover to to a replica of its own.
+- Amazon Aurora typically involves a cluster of DB instances instead of a single instance.
+Each connection is handled by a specific DB instance.
+When you connect to an Aurora cluster, the host name and port that you specify point to an intermediate handler called an endpoint.
+Aurora uses the endpoint mechanism to abstract these connections.
+Thus, you don't have to hardcode all the hostnames or write your own logic for load-balancing and rerouting connections when some DB instances aren't available.
 - By default, there are 2 copies in a minimum of 3 availability zones for 6 copies total for all of your Aurora data.
 This makes it possible for it to handle the potential loss of up to 2 copies of your data without impacting write availability and up to 3 copies of your data without impacting read availability.
- - Since the endpoint for your DB Instance remains the same after a failover, your application can resume database operation without the need for manual administrative intervention.
 - Aurora storage is self-healing and data blocks and disks are continuously scanned for errors.
 If any are found, those errors are repaired automatically.
 - Aurora replication differs from RDS replicas in the sense that it is possible for Aurora's replicas to be be both a standby as part of a multi-AZ configuration as well as a target for read traffic.
 In RDS, the multi-AZ standby cannot be configured to be a read endpoint and only read replicas can serve that function.
 - With Aurora replication, you can have up to fifteen copies.
 If you want downstream MySQL or PostgreSQL as you replicated copies, then you can only have 5 or 1.
+- Automated failover is only possible with Aurora read replication
+- For more on the differences between RDS replication and Aurora Replication, please consult the following:

+![Screen Shot 2020-06-18 at 3 02 39 PM](https://user-images.githubusercontent.com/13093517/85061446-d240b480-b174-11ea-9dc4-f40d82743250.png)

+- Automated backups are always enabled on Aurora instances and backups don’t impact DB performance.
+You can also take snapshots which also don’t impact performance.
+Your snapshots can be shared across AWS accounts.
 - A common tactic for migrating RDS DBs into Aurora RDs is to create a read replica of a RDS MariaDB/MySQL DB as an Aurora DB.
 Then simply promote the Aurora DB into a production instance and delete the old MariaDB/MySQL DB.
-- Aurora starts w/ 10GB and scales per 10GB all the way to 64 TB via storage autoscaling
-- Its computing power scales up to 32vCPUs and 244GB memory
+- Aurora starts w/ 10GB and scales per 10GB all the way to 64 TB via storage autoscaling.
+Aurora's computing power scales up to 32vCPUs and 244GB memory

-![Screen Shot 2020-06-18 at 3 02 39 PM](https://user-images.githubusercontent.com/13093517/85061446-d240b480-b174-11ea-9dc4-f40d82743250.png)
+### Aurora Serverless
+- Aurora Serverless is a simple, on-demand, autoscaling configuration for the MySQL/PostgreSQl-compatible editions of Aurora.
+With Aurora Serveress, your instance automatically scales up or down and starts on or off based on your application usage.
+The use cases for this service are infrequent, intermittent, and unpredictable workloads.
+- This also makes it possible cheaper because you only pay per invocation
+- With Aurora Serverless, you simply create a database endpoint, optionally specify the desired database capacity range, and connect your applications.
+- It removes the complexity of managing database instances and capacity.
+The database will automatically start up, shut down, and scale to match your application's needs.
+It will seamlessly scale compute and memory capacity as needed, with no disruption to client connections.

+### Aurora Cluster Endpoints
+- Using cluster endpoints, you map each connection to the appropriate instance or group of instances based on your use case.
+- You can connect to cluster endpoints associated with different roles or jobs across your Aurora DB.
+This is because different instances or groups of instances perform different functions.
+- For example, to perform DDL statements you can connect to the primary instance.
+To perform queries, you can connect to the reader endpoint, with Aurora automatically performing load-balancing among all the Aurora Replicas behind the reader endpoint.
+For diagnosis or tuning, you can connect to a different endpoint to examine details.
+- Since the entryway for your DB Instance remains the same after a failover, your application can resume database operation without the need for manual administrative intervention for any of your endpoints.

+### Aurora Reader Endpoints
+- Aurora Reader endpoints are a subset of the above idea of cluster endpoints.
+Use the reader endpoint for read operations, such as queries.
+By processing those statements on the read-only Aurora Replicas, this endpoint reduces the overhead on the primary instance.
+- There are up 15 Aurora Read Replicas because a Reader Endpoint to help handle read-only query traffic.
+- It also helps the cluster to scale the capacity to handle simultaneous SELECT queries, proportional to the number of Aurora Replicas in the cluster.
+Each Aurora DB cluster has one reader endpoint.
+- If the cluster contains one or more Aurora Replicas, the reader endpoint load-balances each connection request among the Aurora Replicas.
+In that case, you can only perform read-only statements such as SELECT in that session.
+If the cluster only contains a primary instance and no Aurora Replicas, the reader endpoint connects to the primary instance directly.
+In that case, you can perform write operations through the endpoint.